-- 12.17.
+- 11.17.
 The course enters the London Congestion Charge Area, LEZ and ULEZ.
 These areas were expanded in 2023.
-Crews and supporters are advised to check the requirements for their vehicles and, where necessary, pay all the relevant charges. - 12.18.
-The stage finish at TYM on Day 3 is in a payment zone - 12.19.
-The stages finish at Barn Elms Boathouse on day 4 is in a payment zone. - 12.20.
-The finish at Westminster Bridge is within the Congestion Charge Area and ULEZ. - 12.21.
+Crews and supporters are advised to check the requirements for their vehicles and, where necessary, pay all the relevant charges. - 11.18.
+The finish at TYM on Day 3 now falls in a payment zone. - 11.19.
+The finish at Westminster Bridge is within the Congestion Charge Area and ULEZ. - 11.20.
 To check whether you will need to pay a fee to drive into London please see https://tfl.gov.uk/modes/driving/low-emission-zone/check-if-your-vehicle-is-affected

-The Finish at Westminster - Senior Doubles
+The Finish at Westminster

-- 12.22.
-The race finishes just downstream of Westminster Bridge where paddlers and their craft are brought ashore at a flight of stairs in front of County Hall by the Steps Crew.
+- 11.21.
+The race finishes just downstream of Westminster Bridge and paddlers and their boats are brought ashore at a flight of stairs in front of County Hall by the Steps Crew.
 Please note that these stairs and the walkway in front of County Hall are private property and we are only granted access on condition that we do not cause an obstruction to members of the public.
-Keep well back from the area at the top of the stairs and respect the instructions of marshals. - 12.23.
-The South Bank at Westminster has been designated a no-alcohol area by the police so any celebratory champagne or other drinks should be opened and drunk elsewhere.
+Keep well back from the area at the top of the stairs and respect the instructions of marshals. - 11.22.
+The South Bank at Westminster has been designated a no-alcohol area by the police so any celebratory champagne or other drinks should be opened and drunk elsewhere. - 11.23.
+To keep the steps access area clear, crews and/or supporters are asked to take boats directly to their own vehicles.
+Any boats left on the walkway in front of County Hall or environs may have a time penalty applied.
+In addition, boats must not be left in Jubilee Gardens.